 - Unconjugated bilirubin (insoluble in water) is released into the blood by macrophages → binds to albumin and reaches the liver

-- 2,3-BPG binds to hemoglobin → conformational change → oxygen is released into local tissues
+- 2,3-BPG binds to hemoglobin → conformational change → release of oxygen into tissue

 - 2,3-BPG binds with greater affinity to deoxygenated hemoglobin than oxygenated hemoglobin.

-- Mature RBCs are unable to generate energy via the Krebs cycle because they lack mitochondria.
+- Mature RBCs are unable to generate energy (ATP) via the Krebs cycle because they lack mitochondria.

 - The main function of Hb is to take up O2 from the lungs and deliver it to tissues.